2017 Tour Report

 Ultimately, the tour is about taking action.
 “It was our best trip ever,” says Heather Johnston, “largely because of the level of authority we took.
 The congressional delegates were able to sit together and make decisions confidently and know that they could accomplish what they are planning.”

-Since the tour, a number of key action steps have been implemented and more are planned for implementation in 2018.
+Since the tour, a number of key action steps have been implemented.